 Semi-aged and medium hard cheeses match nicely with fruity reds and medium-bodied white wines.

-When you’re serving havarti with crackers, sip a fruity red Zinfandel or a medium-bodied, lightly oaked Chardonnay.
+Serve Grey Barn Prufrock, a pungent, slightly salty, washed rind cheese, with fruity red Zinfandel or a medium-bodied, lightly oaked Chardonnay.

 Melt a semi-hard jack style cheese, such as Evelyn’s Jack from Taylor Brothers Farm in Meriden, NH, on toast triangles and serve them as an appetizer with a sparkling Cava.